-Zaatar Bread Recipe is a lebanese flatbread which is mix with a herb called zaatar.
-In the Middle East, they call this recipe as Zaatar Manakish.
+Zaatar Bread Recipe is a lebanese zaatar bread which is mix with a herb of zaatar spices.
+In the Middle East, they call this recipe Zaatar Manakish or Manakeesh.

 What is Zaatar?

-Zaatar is a middle eastern herbs which is made of Thyme, sumac, marjoram, sesame seed, and salt.
-Some people think that zaatar and thyme are the same since it has almost similar odor and taste.
-However, despite they come from a same family plant, thyme is an add on of Zaatar.
+Zaatar is a middle eastern herb that is a combination of Thyme / Oregano, sumac, marjoram, sesame seed, and salt.
+Some people think that zaatar and thyme are the same since it has an almost similar odor and taste.
+They both come from the same family plant, but they are considered different spices.

 Recipe ingredients of Zaatar Manakish

-The ingredient of making a dough of a Zaatar Bread is similar as to making a pizza except the topping is different.
-Here are the ingredients you needed when making a Zaatar Manakish recipe.
+The ingredient of making a manakish dough recipe for Zaatar Bread is similar to making a pizza, except the topping is different.
+Below is the list of ingredients for making a Zaatar Manakish recipe.

 - White Flour– I am using an all purpose flour white flour which is similar type of flour when making my mini pizza or greek flatbread.

 - Salt and Sugar– This will help give sweetness and saltiness of the bread.